Can you build an athletic body when you are a regular person who is not a professional athlete?

 Isolation exercises are utilized by professional bodybuilders who want to fine-tune their muscular look.
 If you are not a professional bodybuilder you have no business doing isolation exercises.
 You must first build a solid muscular foundation by compound exercises.

 You must also train all the muscle groups in your body.
-For example, most people train only their arms believing that having strong arms will be enough to attain a muscular look, which is a mistake because your body is a unit composed of muscle groups which work together.
+For example, most people train only their arms believing that having strong arms will be enough to attain a muscular look, which is a mistake because your body is a unit composed of muscle groups that work together.

 There’s not a single compound exercise that trains all the muscles in your body at the same time so you will have to do a combination of a few different compound exercises in order to train your whole body.